Frequently Asked Mentor Questions

 How soon will I be matched with a youth?

-The matching and youth intake process takes some time.
-After your mentor orientation training, Grand Area Mentoring will usually take up to four weeks to match you with a student.
+The matching and youth intake process takes four to eight weeks after orientation.
 Care and investment in set-up is what will help make your relationship with your mentee successful.

 How do I become a mentor?